 Washburn is a very small town located in the state of Tennessee.
 With a population of 4,189 people and just one neighborhood, Washburn is the 142nd largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Washburn is generally considered to be a blue-collar town.
-49.57% of the Washburn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Washburn, you'll notice that it is more blue-collar than most other communities in America.
+49.57% of Washburn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Washburn is a town of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Washburn who work in office and administrative support (9.08%), healthcare (8.38%), and management occupations (5.89%).

 One downside of living in Washburn, however, is that residents on average have to contend with a long commute, spending on average 36.07 minutes every day commuting to work.

-Washburn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Washburn doesn't have a public transportation system that people use for their commute.

-The population of Washburn has a very low overall level of education: only 7.41% of people over 25 hold a 4-year college degree or higher.
+The citizens of Washburn have a very low rate of college education: just 7.41% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Washburn in 2022 was $20,195, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $80,780 for a family of four.
 However, Washburn contains both very wealthy and poor people as well.